 The Canal Plan’s 700-hectare operational zone, 300 hectares of which is public land, is one of the intervention zones of the SAU-MSI within which it has limited control over land.
 The SAU-MSI acts in two ways: either by playing the role of coordinator and facilitator of public and private projects, or by initiating and implementing projects.
 Since the start of its activities, the team has been involved in around a hundred projects of very different natures.

 To mention just a few examples which illustrate this diversity:

-- the SAU-MSI has participated, in collaboration with the municipality and several other regional institutions, in the preparatory work for the public consultation regarding the Biestebroeck specific land use plan (PPAS), and organised dialogue and co-production with the promoters of the various property development initiatives at the Biestebroeck Dock, in accordance with the principles of the Canal Plan.
-In addition, on the right bank of the Biestebroeck Dock, the SAU-MSI has been involved in negotiations for the departure of a fuel storage company whose presence was compromising the new developments (housing, etc.) envisaged by the PPAS.
-On the left bank, the SAU-MSI has worked with a logistics company to rationalise its land footprint and thus free up space for a future Canal Plan project.
+- the SAU has participated, in collaboration with the municipality and several other regional institutions, in the preparatory work for the Biestebroeck specific land use plan (PPAS), and organised dialogue and co-production with the promoters of the various property development initiatives at the Biestebroeck Dock, in accordance with the principles of the Canal Plan.
+Thus, on the right bank of the Biestebroeck Dock, the SAU has been involved in negotiations for the departure of a fuel storage company whose presence was compromising the new developments (housing, etc.) envisaged by the PPAS.
+On the left bank, the SAU-MSI has worked with a logistics company to rationalise its land footprint and thus free up space for the Brussels Beer Project.